Nursing (Adult) BSc(Hons) 2017-18This course also available for 2018-19 entry

 • BBB at A Level including a biological science, Psychology, Maths or Health and Social Care, but excluding General Studies.
 The endorsement for practical work is an essential part of Science A-level study, and is a requirement for entry to our degree course.

-• DDM BTEC Level 3 Extended Diploma in Health and Social Care.
+• DDM in BTEC Level 3 Extended Diploma in Health and Social Care.
 BTEC Applied Science is accepted only if you have studied specific units, please contact the admissions assistant for further details.

 • 120 UCAS tariff points from a combination of Level 3 qualifications including Grade B at A Level in a biological science, Psychology, Maths or a Distinction in BTEC Subsidiary Diploma in Health and Social Care.